AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/aem-project-content-package-structure.md

 ### 3rd Party Maven Repositories {#xml-3rd-party-maven-repositories}

 >[!WARNING]
-> Adding more Maven repositories may extend maven build times as additional Maven repositories will be checked for depedencies.
+> Adding more Maven repositories may extend maven build times as additional Maven repositories will be checked for dependencies.

 In the reactor project's `pom.xml`, add any necessary 3rd party public Maven repository directives.
 The full `<repository>` configuration should be available from the 3rd party repository provider.